 NESTING: Nest is placed in crevices, tree cavities, caves, abandoned nests, even on buildings.
 Around two creamy eggs are laid, incubated by both parents, who also both feed the young.

 DISTRIBUTION: Breeding range includes southern Canada and most of the USA except the south.
 Year-round resident from southern USA to south tip of South America.

 ON PEI: Does not breed on Prince Edward Island, rare.

 CONSERVATION: Widespread and common, not at risk.
 Were severely impacted by DDT, but recovered following that pesticide ban.
 Because of their, can get poisoned by the lead from some of the carcasses they feed on, or by the poisons used to kill that animal.

+NOTES: The turkey vulture is a New World scavenger bird.
 Turkey vultures soar effortlessly, taking advantage of thermals.
 In flight, they are easy to identify due to the two well-defined colors of their wings, black at the base and silvery for the flight feathers.
-They will spread their wings when perched and bask in the sun.
-They will defecate on their own legs to keep them cool.
+Spread their wings when perched and bask in the sun.
+Defecate on their own legs to keep them cool.

 This bird species has the rare ability (for a bird) to detect its food (carcasses) by smell, and it has a large olfactory bulb in the brain developed for that purpose.
-Some farmers fear due to an unproven belief that they kill young animals.
-However this bird only feeds on already dead animals.
+Due to an unproven belief some farmers fear that they kill young animals, but they only feed on carcasses.
 Another fear is that they spread diseases among farm animals, but this too has been demonstrated to be untrue.
 What is true is that they will follow black vultures, which DO kill animals sometimes.